MicrosoftDocs/win32/desktop-src/NetMon2/pf-parserinfo.md

 ---
-Description: 'The PF\_PARSERINFO structure defines one parser at a time.
-In the PF\_PARSERINFO structure, a parser is defined by the information about the protocol that the parser detects.' ms.assetid: 'e1180952-9560-4386-9320-919dfb8171b3'
+Description: The PF\_PARSERINFO structure defines one parser at a time.
+In the PF\_PARSERINFO structure, a parser is defined by the information about the protocol that the parser detects. ms.assetid: e1180952-9560-4386-9320-919dfb8171b3
-title: 'PF\_PARSERINFO structure'
+title: PF\_PARSERINFO structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PF\_PARSERINFO structure